Hoangnam25012004/meow-vs-zombie/README.md

                     Playing Meow vs. Zombies with a mouse is straightforward.
                     Here's a general overview of how to control the game using a mouse:
 - Menu Navigation: Use the mouse cursor to select options in the game's menus.
-- Meow Selection: Click on plant icons to select and pick up a desired meow.
+- Meow Selection: Click on meow icons to select and pick up a desired meow.
 - Meow Placement: Move the cursor to the desired location on the grid and left-click to place the selected meow.
-- Fish Collection: Move the cursor over falling sunlight to collect it as in-game currency for purchasing and placing plants.
+- Fish Collection: Move the cursor over falling sunlight to collect it as in-game currency for purchasing and placing meows.

 <div align="center">
 </div>